 Where to Stay

-Standing in stark contrast to the area’s low-slung brick buildings is the brand new 250 Main, which opened on May 1, 2016 and brings a breath of modernity to this traditional seaside town.
+Standing in stark contrast to the area’s low-slung brick buildings is 250 Main, which opened in 2016 and brings a breath of modernity to this traditional seaside town.
 High-ceilinged rooms are done in corrugated steel and have enormous windows and minimalist furnishings; many have balconies with ocean views.
-Each of the hotel’s common spaces doubles as a mini-gallery filled with the work of local artists, and the roof deck is a perfect place to enjoy a sunrise or sunset with a mug of complimentary coffee from Rock City Coffee Roasters, which is located next door.
+Each of the property's common spaces doubles as a mini-gallery filled with the work of local artists, and the roof deck is a perfect place to enjoy a sunrise or sunset with a mug of complimentary coffee from Rock City Coffee Roasters, which is located next door.
 A light breakfast of fruit parfaits, muffins, and other grab-and-go items is complimentary, as is a nightly happy hour.
 To explore the town, you’ll have to walk exactly five minutes down Main Street -- the central drag that gives the hotel its name.